 Ransomware evolves, attacking continues to be on the rise, and companies are scrambling to add technical safeguards, policy-level protection and employee education to fight the threat.

 Like most cyber-threats, ransomware is evolving in sophistication, and one of the latest techniques, known as spear phishing, is on the rise.

 Up until recently, ransomware tended by launched through emails sent indiscriminately — essentially, infected spam.
 But instead of trying to convince the recipient to buy something, ransomware emails masqueraded as routine business emails (the most famous is a bogus UPS tracking email), and the links or attachments contained the malware.

 This latest approach is more targeted.
 The emails are spoofed to appear to be coming from a trusted sender (often a principal within the company).
 In some cases, the approach is even more layered.
 An email asks for a response, and then the recipient responds.
 The next message contains the infection as part of an email thread the recipient seems to trust.

 This all underscores the need for multi-layered defense against ransomware, consisting of technical tools, policy-level controls, employee education and a plan for rapid recovery in case of infections.

 Clare Computer Solutions is offering on-site training to selected companies in the San Francisco Bay Area.
-They provide information on technologies that can help prevent ransomware, or detect it very early, and a process for post-infection recovery.
-In addition, they provide user training to educate network users how to be better prepared to spot suspicious email, whether they are obvious or not.
+They provide information on technologies that can help prevent ransomware or detect it very early, as well as a process for post-infection recovery.
+In addition, they provide user training to educate network users on how to be better prepared to spot suspicious emails, whether they are obvious or not.

-To learn more and request the ransomware training for your company, see https://www.clarecomputer.com/resources/events/ransomware-survival-guide/
+To learn more and request ransomware training for your company, see https://www.clarecomputer.com/resources/events/ransomware-survival-guide/